 Dr. Lucido’s career in higher education began at Kent State University, where he served as associate director of admissions prior to assuming the director of admissions position at the University of Arizona.
 Dr. Lucido holds a Ph.D. degree in higher education from the University of Arizona, a M.Ed. degree from Kent State University, and a B.S. degree in business administration from Miami University in Oxford, Ohio.

-Emily Chung (M.A., East Asian Studies, Yale University) is the Program Director for the USC Center for Enrollment Research, Policy, and Practice at the University of Southern California.
-Having joined the Center in July 2011, Ms. Chung oversees administrative operations, develops and implements research and curricular projects to further the Center’s mission, writes grants, manages events and public relations, and supervises research and administrative staff.
+Emily Chung (Ed.D., University of Southern California) is the Associate Director for the USC Center for Enrollment Research, Policy, and Practice at the University of Southern California.
+Having joined the Center in July 2011 as the program director, Dr. Chung oversees administrative operations, develops and conducts research and curricular projects to further the Center’s mission, fundraises, manages events and public relations, and supervises research and administrative staff.